Out of the blue, my wife suggested, “Let’s go to The Cities today.”

-An hour and a half later, as the skyline of downtown Minneapolis struggled to peer out of the urban haze, the other shoe dropped.
+An hour and a half later, when the skyline of Minneapolis struggled out of the urban haze, the other shoe dropped.

-So I spent half of yesterday assembling a pickup load of flat pack furniture.
-The other half of the day I spent screaming at the cats for batting odd bits of IKEA hardware down the heat registers.
+The remainder of the day was spent swearing at the cats for batting odd bits of IKEA hardware down the heat registers.

-It proved what I have always suspected about myself.
+The task proved what I have always suspected about myself.
 I can hose up even the simplest of things and IKEA instructions are about as simple as you can get.
 In fact, they are so simple, you might call them sketchy because that is what their instructions are: drawings.

-I suppose when you sell furniture all over the world, the cost of writing instructions in thirty languages becomes excessive – and handing out twenty-nine sets of instructions to people who can only read one, well, that seems ridiculous – so IKEA uses sketches to illustrate each step.
+I suppose when you sell furniture all over the world, the cost of writing instructions in thirty languages becomes excessive – and handing out twenty-nine sets of instructions to people who can only read one… Well, that seems ridiculous – so IKEA uses sketches to illustrate each step.

 But I did it… most of it anyway.

-If you know anything about IKEA, you know they are a modern, progressive and inclusive company – which is why the illustration depicted a woman lifting the armoire section and a man helping her.
+If you know anything about IKEA, you know they are a progressive and inclusive company – which is why the illustration depicted a woman lifting the armoire section and a man helping her.
 Since I put it together, I recruited my wife as the helper.

 Our conversation went like this:

-Me: “Why don’t these pegs &^%$# line up?”
+Me: “Why don’t these &^%$# pegs line up?”